nat-sweeney/eele565-final-project-public/README.md

 Parallel K-Means implementation in Julia (with the help of preprocessing in Matlab).
+The code should be able to run once you clone the repo.
+The code is meant to be run on Tempest using the batch scripts, but the individual scripts can get run locally using the scripts in serial/ and parallel/.
+The benchmarking for the code was based on parameters outlined in the batch scripts in benchmarking/.
+Computational efforts were performed on the Tempest High Performance Computing System, operated and supported by University Information Technology Research Cyberinfrastructure at Montana State University.

 FILE STRUCTURE:
 batch: Contains sbatch files for running jobs on Tempest HPC.